Ephemeral Workload Secrets: A CISO's Guide to Securing Non-Human Identities

 While all three types of credentials provide access, they differ significantly in their lifecycles and management.

-Ephemeral credentials eliminate the risks associated with persistent access, forcing a more secure approach to authentication, as mentioned earlier.
+Ephemeral credentials eliminate the risks associated with persistent access, forcing a more secure approach to authentication, as discussed.

 Now that we understand what ephemeral secrets are, let's explore how they can be implemented in practice.